SABR Digital Library: Detroit the Unconquerable: The 1935 World Champion Tigers

 - E-book: Click here to purchase the e-book version of Detroit the Unconquerable: The 1935 World Champion Tigers for $6.99 from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get the paperback edition of Detroit the Unconquerable: The 1935 World Champion Tigers for $19.95 (plus shipping) from CreateSpace.
+- Paperback: Get the paperback edition of Detroit the Unconquerable: The 1935 World Champion Tigers from the SABR Store ($30.99 includes shipping/tax).

 About the SABR Digital Library